 13.4 Injunctive Relief.
 The Parties agree that in the event of any breach by either Party or its respective Representatives of any of the provisions of this Article 13, money damages would be inadequate and that the non-breaching Party would have no adequate remedy at law.
 Accordingly, notwithstanding anything to the contrary contained in this Agreement, the Parties agree that they shall have the right, in addition to any rights to seek damages, to pursue an action or actions for specific performance, injunction and/or other equitable relief in order to enforce or prevent any violation (whether anticipatory, continuing or future) of the provisions of this Article 13.
-Nothing herein shall be deemed or construed to affect the rights or obligations of Customer to withhold or disclose Confidential Information in accordance with California Government Code section 6255.
-The Parties shall maintain, in accordance with applicable law, the confidentiality of information of either Party that is deemed proprietary information of that Party and which is shared by the Parties pursuant to this Agreement.
-Customer shall inform ENA in a timely manner of any request of a third party that seeks to inspect or copy Confidential Information of ENA which is in Customer’s possession.
-ENA, at its sole cost and expense, may then take the appropriate action to protect its Confidential Information.
-To the extent Customer is required by legal process to disclose the Confidential Information, Customer shall be entitled to make such disclosure and by reason thereof shall not be in default under this Agreement.

 ARTICLE 14.
 ARBITRATION